Make a will online: a fully legal will writing service

 Once these stages are complete, you have a fully-legal last will and testament.

 Our wills are valid for property held in England and Wales.
-If you have property overseas, you should create a separate document to cover this.
+If you have property overseas, you should check local laws and, if necessary, create a separate document to cover the foreign property.

 Wills for British ex-pats